FrOSt-Foundation/cFrOSt/README.md

 ## How to run cFrOSt?

+### Windows

-* You need to download [llvm-dcpu16/llvm-dcpu16](https://github.com/llvm-dcpu16/llvm-dcpu16/) (you can download their sdk, complete with [binutils-dcpu16](https://github.com/frot/binutils-dcpu16), [here](https://github.com/llvm-dcpu16/llvm-dcpu16/downloads));
+* You need to download [llvm-dcpu16/llvm-dcpu16](https://github.com/llvm-dcpu16/llvm-dcpu16/) (you can download their sdk, complete with [binutils-dcpu16](https://github.com/frot/binutils-dcpu16), [here](https://github.com/llvm-dcpu16/llvm-dcpu16/downloads)) and [yamakaky/dcpu](https://github.com/yamakaky/dcpu);
 * Extract the bin folder from the sdk here, or copy the binaries you compiled in a bin/ folder here.
-You should now have cFrost/bin/as, cFrOSt/bin/clang and cFrOSt/bin/ld;
+You should now have cFrOSt/bin/clang.exe;
+* Install rust and build the assembler part of yamakaky/dcpu, and copy target/release/assembler.exe to the bin/ folder;
+* Compile by runing `bin/clang.exe include.c` then `bin/assembler.exe include.s` then `move FrOSt.bin tools/`, or if you have cygwin just run `make` then `make run`.

+### Linux x86 or x86_64

-* Run `make`, then go to tools/ and run `./run.sh`.
+* Run `make`, then `make run`.

 ## How can I develop a program for that OS?